APMG/APMPlayer/README.md

 components:

 * APMPlayer_UI -- handles all of the display-related logic and provides the glue between HTML and APMPlayer.
-This is a JQuery plugin or 'fn' and requires JQuery to work (see /docs + /examples)
+This is a jQuery plugin or 'fn' and requires jQuery to work (see /docs + /examples)

 * APMPlayer -- APMPlayer is a wrapper to SoundManager2 that handles playback based on supported Playable type (eg, audio; live_audio).  file: